News & press

 Laser Focus World issued a press release describing Nüvü Camēras’ innovative EM N2 camera.
 Some of its most noteworthy specifications were mentioned such as its maximum EM gain of 5000 and background noise level below 0.001 electron/pixel/frame.
 In addition, a short list of the camera’s applications in biomedical research was also included.

 An article describing in interesting detail the origins of the company followed by a concise description of astronomical and biomedical applications of Nüvü Camēras’ EMCCD technology was published in early 2012.
-The press release also details the long-term goals and ambitions of the company’s cofounders, Marie-Eve Ducharme and Olivier Daigle.
+The article also details the long-term goals and ambitions of the company’s cofounders, Marie-Eve Ducharme and Olivier Daigle.

-A press release was issued describing emerging young businesses marketing innovative new technologies.
-Among the three presented companies, Nüvü Camēras was described in fair detail and several potential contributions to biomedical research as well as an insight on future projects were listed.
+An article describes emerging young businesses marketing innovative new technologies.
+Among the 3 presented companies, Nüvü Camēras was described in fair detail and several potential contributions to biomedical research as well as an insight on future projects were listed.

 In the fall of 2011, a press release was issued detailing the fund granted by the Government of Canada for Nüvü Camēras to accelerate its commercialization strategy.